JCBadion/configure-ad/README.md

 </p>
 <p>
-Next we will now attempt to join Client-1 to the DC-1 Active Directory.
-To do this, return to Client-1's VM, and type in "About" in the Start Menu.
-Go to "Rename this PC (Advanced) at the right, and click on the "Change" button.
-Change the setting from "workgroup", to "Domain", and fill in "mydomain.com".
-You'll immedaitely notice that it does not work because 'mydomain.com' could not be contacted.
-This is because Client-1 is currently using a public DNS and is unable to establish a connection to the Active Directory.
 To fix this, we need to go into Azure and change Client-1's DNS to DC-1's Private IP Address.

-Go back to Client-1 in Azure and go to "Networking".
+Minimize Client-1's VM and go back to Client-1 in Azure where it says "Networking" on the left.
 From there, click on the client name next to "Network Interface" and it will take you into Client-1's Networking.
 On the left, go to "DNS Servers" and change the DNS Server from "Inherit from Virtual Network" to "Custom".
 Fill in the Custom DNS with DC-1's Private IP Address, and click Update.
 Once the update is completed, restart Client-1, log back in to the VM and try again.
 Go to the "About" page of Client-1, go to "Rename this PC (Advanced)", click on "Change" and switch from workgroup to domain.
 Type in the domain name, in this case "mydomain.com", and Client-1 will have a successful connection to the Active Directory this time and restart one more time.
 After Client-1 restarts, we can now log in to it with our Jane_Admin credentials because it is not connected to the domain.
 </p>
 <br />